p-racoon/ubuntu-portfolio-v2/README.md

 This project was started as Personal Portfolio to showcase my skills as a Web Developer.
 It was initially developed as a part of Pesto Tech's 1st month's curriculum.
-Learnt a lot's in 3 months of [Pesto Tech's Career Accelerator Program](http://web.archive.org/web/20190606070237/https://pesto.tech/) became a life long learner. :)
+Learned a lot in 3 months of [Pesto Tech's Career Accelerator Program](http://web.archive.org/web/20190606070237/https://pesto.tech/) became a life long learner. :)

 Click here to see a live version: https://p-racoon.github.io/ubuntu-portfolio-v2/